Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/flask_micro_framework.md

 from flask import render_template
 ```

-If we put a file named index.html into the `templates` direcory with the following contents:
+If we put a file named index.html into the `templates` directory with the following contents:
 ```html
 <html xmlns="http://www.w3.org/1999/xhtml">
   <head>